Learn More About Alpha Lipoic Acid (ALA)

 Due to our modern habits of lack of exercise and heavy consumption of processed junk foods, diabetes and its attendant complications are now a leading cause of death and disability, but here too lipoic acid might be able to help.
 Research indicates that in as little as four weeks lipoic acid increases cellular intake of glucose, which in turn can decrease insulin resistance, a major problem for diabetics and the overweight.

 Diabetics also often suffer from damage to the endothelium, the artery’s inner lining.
 This often leads to poor circulation other serious complications, including amputation.
-But studies show that lipoic acid can improve endothelial health, and lead to improvements not only in circulation but even in blood pressure.
+But studies show that alpha lipoic acid can improve endothelial health, and lead to improvements not only in circulation but even in blood pressure.
 This is in addition to lipoic acid’s demonstrated benefits against the symptoms of diabetic neuropathy, such as decreased numbness and pain.

-Other possible assorted benefits of lipoic acid include (but are not limited to) increased bone density, reduction of glaucoma-related eye pressure, lessened inflammation, and even fewer migraines.
+Other possible assorted benefits of alpha lipoic acid include (but are not limited to) increased bone density, reduction of glaucoma-related eye pressure, lessened inflammation, and even fewer migraines.
 It is likely that more benefits of lipoic acid will emerge in the near future, particularly in the area of anti-aging medicine.

 How Is Lipoic Acid Taken?